 Financial reporting policies rely on independent auditing to verify the accuracy of corporate disclosures for safeguarding market integrity.
-Now, with enterprises adopting frameworks like TCFD and ISSB to publicize key climate and sustainability metrics, regulators are working to replicate rigorous assurance protocols to underpin these emerging disclosure landscapes.
+Now, with enterprises adopting frameworks like TCFD and ISSB to publicise key climate and sustainability metrics, regulators are working to replicate rigorous assurance protocols to underpin these emerging disclosure landscapes.

 The intent is to foster similar confidence and decision-making utility for stakeholders as exists for financial statements.
 Given increasing investor and creditor dependence on sustainability data to guide commitments and lending, corporate self-reported ESG indicators currently contain credibility gaps without third-party verification safeguards.
 While scandals still penetrate financial reporting, legally mandated assurance requirements promote overall reliability.

 Establishing sustainability reporting oversight represents the next frontier.
-As firms publish carbon inventories, diversity stats, pay equity analyses, safety incidents, and other ESG insights material to enterprise risk-opportunity profiles, external validation grows imperative to realize quality, comparability, and trust for accurate market functioning.
+As firms publish carbon inventories, diversity stats, pay equity analyses, safety incidents, and other ESG insights material to enterprise risk-opportunity profiles, external validation grows imperative to realise quality, comparability, and trust for accurate market functioning.
 Policymakers aim to elevate sustainability data accuracy to the norms of financial reporting reliability.
 By bringing independent assurance oversight into mainstream practice, corporate transparency and accountability improve across key ESG dimensions.

 IAASB: Established Authority Primed to Spearhead Sustainability Assurance